cynthiatreger/phsm-traffic-inspection/README.md

 ![image](https://user-images.githubusercontent.com/110976272/226541198-40a74904-4713-4caa-a059-778727f423c7.png)

-1. On-Prem to PHSM: a Route Table containing a UDR for the reverse-proxy IP and pointing to the central hub Firewall is applied to the GatewaySubnet.
+1. On-Prem to PHSM: a Route Table containing a UDR for the Payment HSM VNet range and pointing to the central hub Firewall is applied to the GatewaySubnet.

 2. Spoke VNet to PHSM a Route Table containing a UDR for the reverse-proxy IP and pointing to the central hub Firewall is applied to the Spoke VNet subnets.